automator-plus/tutorials/CEP/1-getting-started-with-the-adobe-premiere-pro-api/1-getting-started-with-the-adobe-premiere-pro-api.md

 ## 2. What we'll cover

-In this tutorial, we'll not only show you how to use the Premiere Pro API but also give you some background knowledge about how the system is put together behind the scenes to give you some intuition about how your code is executing.
+In this tutorial, we'll not only show you how to use the <a href='http://ppro.aenhancers.com'>Premiere Pro API</a> but also give you some background knowledge about how the ExtendScript system is put together behind the scenes to give you some intuition about how your code is executing.
 Having an understanding of what is executing what where will help when things go wrong.

 In this tutorial, we'll cover:

 <ul>
-    <li>Installing <a href='https://code.visualstudio.com/'>VS Code</a> - the preferred Integrated Development Environment (<a href='https://en.wikipedia.org/wiki/Integrated_development_environment'>IDE</a>) for programming the Adobe ExtendScript language.</li>
+    <li>Installing <a href='https://code.visualstudio.com/'>VS Code</a> - the preferred Integrated Development Environment (IDE) for programming the Adobe ExtendScript language.</li>
-    <li>Installing the official Adobe ExtendScript VS Code Debugger Extension.</li>
+    <li>Installing the official Adobe <a href='https://medium.com/adobetech/extendscript-debugger-for-visual-studio-code-public-release-a2ff6161fa01'>ExtendScript VS Code Debugger Extension</a>.</li>
+    <li>What is an <a href='https://en.wikipedia.org/wiki/Integrated_development_environment'>IDE</a>?</li>
+    <li>What is an <a href="https://en.wikipedia.org/wiki/Application_programming_interface">API</a>? </li>
     <li>The Basics of the Adobe Premiere Pro API.</li>
-    <li>Setting up the VS Code ExtendScript Debugger.</li>
+    <li>Setting up the <a href='https://marketplace.visualstudio.com/items?itemName=Adobe.extendscript-debug'>ExtendScript VS Code Debugger Extension</a>.</li>
     <li>Running some basic Premiere Pro API code from within VS Code.</li>
 </ul>

  If you've never coded in you're life, don't worry!
 And if acronyms like IDE and API are still a bit foreign to you, great!
 Then you might actually learn something...
-If you already know these terms, we still hope we can teach you something.
-Ultimately, we want to bring you the knowledge that will show you how to unlock the superpowers that programming the Adobe suite unlocks.
+If you already know these terms, we still hope we can teach you something you don't already know.
+Ultimately, with this tutorial series, we want to bring you the knowledge that will show you how to unlock the superpowers that programming the Adobe suite unlocks.

  ## 3. What is an IDE